Improving virtual workshops - with a cinematographer's mindset.

 We know that attention spans drop considerably on video conference calls, so structure your meeting or workshop with this in mind and vary the activities and break times to keep everyone engaged and refreshed.

-Our Online Facilitation with Flair workshop is 90 minutes of action-packed experiential learning to ensure that you have the insider knowledge on how best to run facilitated workshops online.
+Our Online Facilitation with Flair workshop is 3 x 90 minutes of action-packed experiential learning to ensure that you have the insider knowledge on how best to run facilitated workshops online.

 Participants leave understanding: